top of page

 Biography

 Caroline completed her PhD in Musicology at the University of Melbourne, under the supervision of Professor Kerry Murphy and also of Professor Elizabeth Hudson (New Zealand School of Music).
 Her research in Parma and New York was assisted by an Australian Postgraduate Award, a Norman Macgeorge Travelling Scholarship (2012), and other generous Melbourne University grants and scholarships (2013).
 A singer and teacher of voice, who has performed lieder, oratorio, opera and liturgical repertoire, Caroline has also been a classroom music teacher, choral director and head of secondary school Music departments in New South Wales and Victoria.
 Holding a B.A., Dip.
 Ed., she is a Fellow of Trinity College, London, and Master of Music (Hons) in operatic performance (University of New England, Armidale).
 Caroline has presented conference papers in Australia and Canada.
-She is married and lives in Altona Meadows, Victoria.
+She is married and lives in Beeac, Victoria.

 Home: About